United States Virgin Islands: Sports

-Basketball is one of the popular sports in the Virgin Islands.
-There is currently one player in the NBA from the Virgin Islands, 2019 NBA Draft pick Nicolas Claxton, who plays for the Brooklyn Nets.
-NBA Hall-of-Famer and five-time champion Tim Duncan of the San Antonio Spurs is also a native of the Virgin Islands.
+Basketball is one of the popular sports in the U.S. Virgin Islands.
+There is currently one player in the NBA from the U.S. Virgin Islands, 2019 NBA draft pick Nicolas Claxton, who plays for the Brooklyn Nets.
+NBA Hall-of-Famer and five-time champion Tim Duncan of the San Antonio Spurs is also a native of the U.S. Virgin Islands.
 Consensus 2022 NCAA women's player of the year and USA national team member Aliyah Boston (University of South Carolina) was born and raised in St. Thomas.

-In cricket, Virgin Islanders are eligible to compete internationally as part of the West Indies.
-The most recent Virgin Islander to be named to the West Indies squad is Hayden Walsh Jr., who was born in St. Croix.
-In regional Caribbean competitions, Virgin Islanders compete in List A and first-class cricket as part of the Leeward Islands cricket team.
-Currently, the Virgin Islands are not represented in Caribbean Twenty20 leagues.
+In cricket, U.S. Virgin Islanders are eligible to compete internationally as part of the West Indies.
+The most recent U.S. Virgin Islander to be named to the West Indies squad is Hayden Walsh Jr., who was born in St. Croix.
+In regional Caribbean competitions, U.S. Virgin Islanders compete in List A and first-class cricket as part of the Leeward Islands cricket team.
+Currently, the U.S. Virgin Islands are not represented in Caribbean Twenty20 leagues.

 There are also a men's and women's national soccer teams.